My Main Page with Links to My Other Book Reviews

 (Elaine Benes to serial cereal box reader Jerry Seinfeld.)

-Thomas Sowell argues that education has become therapeutic, emotionalized, one-sided and anti-intellectual; producing alienation, atomization, confusion and maladjustment.
-He claims that the retirement of older teachers will make things worse, but the dead wood and the “tenured radicals” are the older teachers.
+Thomas Sowell argues that education is now therapeutic, emotionalized, and one-sided, producing atomization, confusion and maladjustment.
+He claims the retirement of older teachers makes things worse, but the worn out “tenured radicals” were often the worst.

-Grade inflation is rampant.
-The incoming freshman classes at some colleges have mean grade point averages above 4.0.
-American students are taught to feel good about performing poorly.
+Grade inflation proliferates.
+The incoming freshman classes at some colleges own mean grade point averages above 4.0.
+American students feel good while performing poorly.
 The name Joseph Stalin means nothing to about half of 17-year-olds.

-Mean SAT scores have dropped, but some claim that more students take the test now, which caused the drop in the mean.
-Sowell writes that SAT scores have dropped at the top where presumably increased test taking is a negligible factor.
-Scores might also be lower if not for the growth in the test preparation industry.
-Students in the past simply showed up on the day of the test.
+Mean SAT scores dropped, but critics note a larger percentage of students take the test now, which caused the drop in the mean.
+Sowell counterargues that SAT scores also dropped at the top where, presumably, SAT test taking increased little.
+The tests were also re-normed.
+Scores might also be lower if not for the growth in the test preparations.
+Students in the past often showed up on test day with no clue about what would be tested.

 Worse, claims Sowell, is American student performance on tests of analytical ability.
-Acknowledging that non-school factors such as neighborhoods influence academic performance, Sowell points out that in school factors matter most.
-Among in school factors, class size and per-pupil spending are grossly overrated.
-Foreign countries accomplish much more with larger classes and less money.
+Acknowledging that genes and other non-school factors influence academic performance, Sowell points out that class sizes and per-pupil spending are grossly overrated.
+Foreign countries accomplish more with larger classes and less money.

-About half the professors at research universities spent no more than four hours per week teaching undergrads.
-Others counter that professor work hard outside the classroom.
+Research hints that roughly half the professors at research universities spent no more than four hours per week teaching undergrads.
+Others counter that professors work hard outside the classroom.
 Big deal, writes Sowell.
 Teaching should come first.

-Teachers are poorly prepared and poorly selected.
-Education departments are replete with Mickey Mouse courses and dead wood professors.
-Those without credentials from education departments are kept from teaching in public schools.
-Tenure and piled up credentials, he argues, have not translated to increases in student performance.
+Poorly prepared and poorly selected, future teachers fill education departments replete with Mickey Mouse courses and inept professors.
+Those without credentials from education departments find themselves ineligible to teach in public schools.
+Tenure and piled up credentials, he argues, have not translated into increases in student performance.

-Much of Sowell’s work in anecdotal, especially the brainwashing chapter, much of it a scary expose of young children being hammered with adult topics and the “correct” beliefs to hold on those topics—death education, sex education and nuclear education for tots.
+Much of Sowell’s work is anecdotal, especially the brainwashing chapter, a scary expose of young children being hammered with adult topics and the “correct” beliefs to hold.

-Sowell argues there is no evidence that multiculturalism helps people get along better.
-Multiculturalists simply believe without evidence that when people fight, it is completely someone else’s fault.
-Multiculturalism is not needed for personal relationships, education or the “global economy,” as is sometimes claimed.
-There has been a long human history of multiculturalism being correlated with violence even among peoples who are held up as models of multicultural harmony such as the Sri Lankans and their civil war.
-Sowell puts considerable effort into criticizing various ethnic studies programs and double standards in the political correctness movement.
-Of course, “Anti-intellectualism” serves the same purpose for ultra-liberals as “class warfare” serves for ultra-conservatives, a method to cut off argument.
+Sowell argues no evidence exists that multiculturalism helps individuals get along better.
+Multiculturalists believe, without evidence, that when individuals fight, fault belongs automatically to non-multiculturalists.
+Multiculturalism is mass destructive for education, personal relationships, and nearly all ethically important outcomes.
+A long history of multiculturalism being correlated with violence exists, even among those held up as models of multicultural harmony: Sri Lankans, for example.
+Sowell blasts various ethnic studies programs and contradictions found in the political correctness movement.
+(The “anti-intellectual” label often serves a similar purpose as the “class warfare" straw person, a method to stop or manipulate thoughts.)

-Children learn best with an immersion in the English language, not bilingual education.
-The better individuals master English, the better their opportunities in life.
-Sowell characterizes the self-esteem and role model movements as dogmas.
+Children learn best with an immersion in the English language, not bilingual education, research indicates.
+The better individuals master English, the better their opportunities.
+Sowell labels the self-esteem and role model movements dogmas.

 Colleges, he argues, are free minor leagues for pro sports.
-Athletes are rarely serious students.
+Athletes are seldom serious students.
 At Memphis State a decade went by without a single basketball player graduating.
-Afro-American athletes graduate at a 0.27 rate, yet few in the college system seem concerned.
+Afro-American athletes graduate at a 27 percent clip, yet few in the college system seem concerned.

-Admissions advisors are rapidly becoming the sort of hucksters that military recruiters are.
-Colleges are ranked by the research they do and other factors rather than the educations they give undergrads.
+Admissions advisers operate with a hucksterism resembling military recruiters.
+Spurious experts rank colleges by research done and other factors rather than the educations they give undergrads.
 Someone once said that getting ranked highly by U.S. News & World Report is merely matter of being difficult to get into and difficult to flunk out of.
-Selectivity and retention rates are given too much weight.
+In other words, selectivity and retention rates receive too much emphasis.

-Untenured professors who have won teaching awards get fired because they spend too much time teaching and not enough time on research.
-Colleges build and spend as if they were in an arms race.
-They have $50 million dollar buildings that sit empty most of the time while public schools in Los Angeles are now packed year round.
-While public libraries are packed and have limited hours, walking around a campus in the early evening feels like walking around downtown at three on Monday morning.
-At one state university the circulation desk uses a pen to write in due dates.
-Little point in using a stamp when almost no one reads books.
+Untenured professors, including winners of teaching awards, get fired because they spend too much time teaching and not enough time producing research.
+Universities have expensive buildings that sit nearly empty much of the time, yet childrens' public schools in Los Angeles and elsewhere are now packed year round.
+While public libraries have limited hours, walking around a college campus in the early evening feels like walking around downtown at three on Monday morning.
+At one state university library, the circulation desk uses a pen to write in due dates, little point in buying a stamp when students rarely checkout and read books.

-College may make character worse because of sunk costs.
-If a college grad has a job the harms himself or others or both, he is more likely to think its too late to change now.
-Some might have the attitude: “I deserve whatever I can get my hands on.
-I spent years in college.”
-Individuals are prone to avoid thinking about how destructive their careers might be.
+College may make moral character worse because of sunk costs.
+If a college grad works in a career that harms himself or others or both, he might think: Too late to change careers now because so much has been invested.
+Some might develop this attitude: “I deserve whatever I can get my hands on.
+I put up with a lot of garbage to get my degree and get where I'm at.”
+Individuals, with or without a degree, often avoid thinking about how destructive career decisions might be.

-Numerous appeals to tradition, ad hominems, nurture assumptions and false cause claims do nothing to help Sowell’s arguments.
-An example of the latter is his claim that sex ed caused the rise in teen pregnancy.
-Some of this is petty.
-Coed showers at Stanford are not among the bigger threats to the Republic.
-His alternatives of parental choice or education establishment choice are a false dichotomy.
+Numerous appeals to tradition, ad hominem attacks, nurture assumptions, and false cause claims do not strengthen Sowell’s arguments.
+A plausible example of the latter is his claim that sex ed caused the rise in teen pregnancy.
+Parental choice versus education establishment choice is a false dichotomy.
+Inside American Education, is however, mostly a strong, lucid set of arguments.
 Recommended.
-Book review by J.T.
-Fournier

 368p (H) 1993